Learn how to resolve data damage on your company file.

 - Compare the total in the Open Invoices report (Reports menu, Customers & Receivables, Open Invoices) to the Accounts Receivable balance on the Chart of Accounts.

-- Compare the total in the Unpaid Bills report (Reports menu, Suppliers & Payables, then Unpaid Bills Detail) to the Accounts Payable balance on the Chart of Accounts.
+- Compare the total in the Unpaid Bills report (Reports menu, Vendors & Payables, then Unpaid Bills Detail) to the Accounts Payable balance on the Chart of Accounts.
 If the total does not match the balance, check the transaction causing the problem.
 Back up your company file, then delete and re-enter or modify the transaction.

 Check specific accounts

-Look for transactions other than voided cheques (any transactions with amounts that have no item or account associated with them).
+Look for transactions other than voided checks (any transactions with amounts that have no item or account associated with them).
 Delete and re-enter those transactions.
 Determine what item or account should be on the transaction.

 - From Activities, select Make Deposits.